opendocsg/slw-judgments-backfill/2014_SGHC_214/report.md

 **_The DJ’s decision_**

 10     The DJ imposed what, in effect, was a nine-month term of imprisonment on the Appellant.
-His reasons for doing so are contained in his judgment which is reported as _Public Prosecutor v Mehra Radhika_ [2014] SGDC 206 (the “Judgment”).
+His reasons for doing so are contained in his judgment which is reported as _Public Prosecutor v Mehra Radhika_ <span class="citation">[2014] SGDC 206</span> (the “Judgment”).
 These may be summarised as follows:

  (a) Section 57C of the Act was enacted in December 2012 because Parliament recognised that targeted legislation aimed at marriages of convenience was needed in order to safeguard the security and integrity of our borders and to maintain law and order.